mherde/mapal/README.md

     - utils: helper functions

 ## How to execute an experiment?
 Due to the large number of experiments, we executed the experiments on a computer cluster.
-Using these nodes, we were able to execute 100 experiments simultaneously.
+This way, we were able to execute 100 experiments simultaneously.

 Without such a computer cluster, it will  probably take several days to reproduce all results of the article.
 Nevertheless, one can execute the experiments on a local personal computer by following the upcoming steps.